 • With a pairing knife cut around the inside rim of the orange removing the orange sections and pulp.
 Place any of the orange juice and pulp in a bowl and discard the white membranes and seeds.
 Save the juice and pulp for cranberry sauce recipe or just enjoy as a snack.

-• Fill each orange cup with 1/4 cup of puree and top with several mini marshmallows (you can cover and refrigerate these overnight).
+• Fill each orange cup with 1/4 cup of puree and top with several mini marshmallows.
+You can cover and refrigerate these overnight at this point if you're prepping in advance.

 • Preheat oven to 350 degrees.

-• Place on a sheet tray and bake for 20-25 minutes.
+• Place sweet potato filled orange cups on a sheet tray and bake for 20-25 minutes.

 • Serve.